Women’s Outdoor 11v11

 l) $50 for failure to update the team roster with the league.

-J)$100 for the first No Show by a team in a league or cup game.
+J) $100 for the first Forfeit/No Show by a team in a league or cup game without 48 hours notice.

-K)$250 for the Second and subsequent No Shows by a team in a league or cup game.
+K) $250 for the Second and subsequent Forfeit/No Show by a team in a league or cup game without 48 hours notice.

 20. League Review